'HEARTSTRINGS' FROM LEIGHTON'S DEBUT ALBUM! Find out more

 Leighton shot a campaign for St.Rillian.
 She will travel to Japan to promote it at the beginning of September.
 Purple definitely suits her!
+Unfortunately I got a message that the photos aren’t authorized by the owner to be used, so they aren’t available in the gallery any more.
+Sorry for the inconvenience!

 After finishing her work at Broadway, Leighton finally has some time to focus on her music career.
 According to a chance encounter at a Mother’s (Penn Badgley’s band) concert, Leighton said that her music output would be going public in October.